-- while creating an SSL certificate request, you must include the IP address of the key management server in Subject Alternative Name field - the IP address must be in the following format: IP:xxx.xxx.xxx.xxx.
+- while creating an SSL certificate request, you must include at least one of the IP addresses or DNS name of the key management server in Subject Alternative Name field. - the IP address must be in the following format: IP:xxx.xxx.xxx.xxx.